Cyber-Guy1/WCE/README.md

 The WCE tool is designed to make exfiltration and network command more stealthy by using window flags, which are often overlooked by security monitoring tools.
 By implementing a reliable and customizable transmission method using TCP, it helps attackers evade detection and exfiltrate sensitive data.

+This tool has some research behind it; check it out from here: https://samuraisecurity.co.uk/red-teaming-exfiltrating-data-command-network-nodes-like-a-ghost/

 ## Usage
 ### Commander script: